Agency Program Links

 Wetlands Research and Technology Center – Facilitates and coordinates wetlands scientific and engineering work, wetlands training, and interagency coordination efforts and responds to wetlands-related questions from DoD, other Federal, and State agencies as well as from academia, industry, and the general public.

-Naval Facilities Engineering Command (NAVFAC) – Provides timely and effective facilities engineering solutions and push the envelope for innovative, technology-leveraged strategies and alternatives in a variety of areas, including base realighnment and closure and environmental programs.
+Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC) – Provides timely and effective facilities engineering solutions and push the envelope for innovative, technology-leveraged strategies and alternatives in a variety of areas, including base realignment and closure and environmental programs.

 Navy Technology Transfer Page – Highlights technology transfer efforts conducted by the Navy's environmental community and Navy efforts to increase the use of innovative technologies and approaches to reduce environmental cleanup costs.